Welcome to a

 every stage of the process, which is the way it should be.

-due to the recent decline in worldwide sales, companies over here are very
+We’ve become very aware that due to the recent decline in worldwide sales,

-prone to cherry picking, making it nearly impossible for companies such as yours
+impossible for companies such as yours to:

 a)